Xtra-Computing/FedTree/README.md

 export PATH="$gRPC_INSTALL_DIR/bin:$PATH"
 ```

+We suggest you install gPRC 1.50.0, i.e., using `-b v1.50.0` when cloning gRPC repo.

 If your gRPC version is not 1.50.0, you need to go to `src/FedTree/grpc` directory and run
 ```
 protoc -I ./ --grpc_out=. --plugin=protoc-gen-grpc=`which grpc_cpp_plugin` ./fedtree.proto